databrary/presentations/jlsc-15/jlsc.md

 ### Technical Infrastructure

 Since many of the system requirements for Databrary were novel and specific to a particular target domain, the team opted to build a new application rather than adapt an existing tool.
-The result is an open-source (http://github.com/databrary) web application built in Scala on the Play Framework to support a responsive user interface, a complete application program interface (API), and high-performance streaming.
+The result is an open-source (Github, 2015) web application built in Scala on the Play Framework to support a responsive user interface, a complete application program interface (API), and high-performance streaming.
 The backend is a PostgresSQL relational database.
 The user interface is built primarily on the AngularJS JavaScript framework, and all data access is performed through an open JSON API.